 It is likely that surveillance dust comes in many varieties, some types being simple sensors, others motile microbots.

 Dust mites are 0.2-0.3 mm in length, which indicates that legs may be an adequate form of locomotion for surveillance microbots.
-Some wasps are only 0.13mm long so surveillance dust capable of powered flight could potentially be built.
+Some wasps are only 0.13mm long, so surveillance dust capable of powered flight could potentially be built.

 How fast should dust microbots be allowed to move?
-An inch per second is a reasonable rate, which translates as 5ft per minute or 3mph.
+An inch per second is a reasonable rate, which translates as 5 ft per minute or 3 mph.
 In terms of body lengths this is actually very fast!